Marcel Moyse 1975 Seminar Teaching Videos and ‘Grand Old Man of the Flute’ Documentary Available Online for Digital Download

 Marcel Moyse is considered one of the greatest flutists and teachers of the 20th century.

-At fourteen, Marcel played in an orchestra conducted by Rimsky Korsakov.
+At fourteen, he played in an orchestra conducted by Rimsky Korsakov.
 When he was 24, he toured the United States with the great Australian soprano, Nellie Melba.
 Throughout his European career (1910 – 1949), he was widely sought after as an orchestral flutist and played under the batons of conductors such as Prokofiev, Stravinsky, and Toscanini.

 Co-founding the Marlboro School of Music in 1951 in Vermont with Rudolf Serkin and Adolf Busch, Blanche and Louis Moyse, he devoted the last thirty years of his life to teaching the flute all over the world.
 Many of today’s leading flutists can be counted as former students, such as James Galway, Paula Robison, Michel Debost, Trevor Wye, William Bennett, and Carol Wincenc, Bernard Goldberg, Robert Aiken and Julia Bogorad.